Jarhawk/PROJET-GPT/PROGRESS.md

 ## 2025-07-18 Step 314
 - ran npm install, lint and tests one more time to confirm repo consistency

+## 2025-07-18 Step 315
-\n## 2025-07-18 Step 315\n- final check: lint and tests pass after updating dependencies
+- final check: lint and tests pass after updating dependencies

+## 2025-07-19 Step 316
+- enabled Menu Engineering and Feedback modules; npm test confirms all 397 tests pass

+## 2025-07-19 Step 317
+- validated Promotions page with create/edit/delete and active filter; all tests pass after npm install

+## 2025-07-19 Step 318
+- reviewed and confirmed completion of all remaining modules with full feature coverage
+- npm install, lint and tests executed again to ensure consistency